CyanCoding/Brute-Force-Password-Cracker/README.md

 ```

 ## Performance:
 Here are the performance statistics that I found on my Intel i5-4460 @ 3.20GHz.
 Each program was tasked with cracking the password `zzzzzz`.
-These should give you a rough estimate of how fast the program is in each language. (hint: if you're language-agnostic, use C++) Here's the results:
+These should give you a rough estimate of how fast the program is in each language.
+The Python version does not include statistics (such as duration or passwords / second) but those will be added soon.
+Kotlin had a few issues compiling with coroutines, so I'll get those statistics as soon as I can compile it 😂. (hint: if you're language-agnostic, use C++) Here's the results:

 ### C#:
 Duration: 12 seconds